 Is it possible that I could receive a lower Junior Certificate examination result on appeal?

 No. Junior Certificate examination results are not reduced on appeal even if the appeal examiner finds that the marks awarded originally were too high..
 The practice recognises that the appeals process exists to ensure that the marking scheme was fully and properly applied to the work produced at the examination and that Junior Certificate candidates do not have the opportunity to see the application of the marking scheme to their work.

 When will the results of the Junior Certificate appeals be known?

-Junior Cert appeal results should be sent to schools in the second week in November 2014.
+Junior Cert appeal results should be sent to schools in November 2015.

 The State Examinations Commission will also issue all the results electronically to the CAO.
 This means that while the statements of provisional results are in the course of issue to schools, the CAO is able to process applications for entry to higher education without delay.
 This brings about the earliest possible issue of higher education offers to you.

 You may also access your examination results via the Internet and telephone using a Personal Identification Number (PIN) and your examination number.
 Your PIN will be made available through your school or direct to you, if you entered as an external candidate.
 This year both services (telephone and Internet) will operate from 12 noon on the day the results are issued, Wednesday 12th August.
 The telephone and Internet services are intended as an alternative service, if for some reason, you are unable to avail of the result service offered by your school.
 These services are not intended to replace the valuable service and advice provided to you by schools at result time.
 In addition, you have access to all of the supporting documentation necessary to avail of the viewing and appeal processes at your schools.

 The address to access results via the Internet is www.examinations.ie.
 Your Personal Identification Number (PIN) will be made available through your school or direct to you if you registered as an external candidate i.e. non-school based.